Please scroll down to find the grade level you are looking for or click here for a printable list.

 K.LS1: From Molecules to Organisms: Structures and Processes

-1) Use information from observations to identify differences between plants and animals.
+1) Use information from observations to identify the differences between plants and animals and how they live and grow.

-3) Explain how humans use their five senses in making scientific findings.
+3) Explain how animals, including humans, use their five senses to interact with the environment.

 K.LS3.1: Heredity: Inheritance and Variation of Traits

-1) Make observations to describe that young plants and animals resemble their parents.
+1) Make observations to describe how young plants and animals resemble their parents.

 K.ESS2: Earth’s Systems